EXTERNAL GRANTS AND CONTRACTS: DEVELOPING A PROPOSAL

-The letter application format should be used when applying to small foundations and corporations who do not have an established format for a grant application.
+The letter application format should be used when applying to foundations and corporations who do not have an established format for a grant application.
 It combines the proposal and cover letter into one document and contains the narrative, budget, mission, history, philosophy, and supporting documentation.

-There may be times when the funding agency is requesting cost sharing either in the form of hard- and/or soft-cash match.
+- When the funding agency is requesting cost sharing either in the form of hard- and/or soft-cash match.
 Any matches should be documented in the budget narrative and the grant budget in a column labeled match, if space is provided.

-Indirect costs are a necessary part of budget development and all externally funded projects must include these costs (sometimes called facilities and administration costs).
+- Indirect costs are a necessary part of budget development and all externally funded projects must include these costs (sometimes called facilities and administration costs).
 It is the responsibility of the principal investigator to include indirect costs in the budget.
 Click here for additional information related to indirect costs.